 Most often foods are either grilled, baked or sautéed in olive oil; butter or cream is rarely used other than in a few desserts.
 Vegetables are often eaten raw or pickled as well as cooked.
-These deliciously crunchy turnip pickles – stained an electric hot pink or purple from beet juice – are very common throughout Lebanon and the Middle East and are a necessity for a good falafel sandwich.
+These deliciously crunchy turnip pickles – stained an electric hot pink or purple from beet juice – are very common throughout Lebanese cuisine and the Middle East and are a necessity for a good falafel sandwich.

-They are very easy to make and would be a delicious accompaniment to any number of lunch and dinner recipes, Citizens!
+They Lebanese delicacies are very easy to make and would be a delicious accompaniment to any number of lunch and dinner recipes, Citizens!
 I have modified the recipe with a hint of Syrian influence, adding some celery stalks and bay leaves to the classic recipe.
 I’ve also increased the garlic and added peppercorns because TFD digs the spicy. 😉

 Battle on – The Generalissimo